ewelinakazimieruk02-lang/E-commerce-Lifecycle/README.md

 SQL: E-commerce User & Email Analytics

 # I. Introduction
 This project delivers a clean, end-to-end analytical solution designed for a global e-commerce platform.
-Using Google BigQuery for data processing and Looker Studio for visualization, the main goal is to connect user registration trends with email marketing performance.
+Using Google BigQuery for data processing and Looker Studio for visualization, the main goal is to integrate user lifecycle data from multiple sources into one clean, analytics‑ready dataset.
 It provides a clear view of how account setup choices affect customer behavior.

 # II.
 Project Details
 The project focuses on tracking user activity across different countries based on account verification, subscription status, and messaging intervals.
 To solve this, the SQL code uses  **Common Table Expressions (CTEs)** to break down the logic into clean, manageable steps.
 It successfully merges daily account creation numbers with key email metrics like sends, opens, and link clicks.
 The final output represents a unified dataset that feeds directly into an interactive dashboard, turning raw database rows into clear business insights.